luckywind2017/TagExplorer/README.md

 - This program is not working as intended in 64-bit systems.
 The layout is messed up.
   Double click and right click doesn't work.
 Use Add Tags and Open File button on top of window as subtitute of mouse clicks.
+- Files missing when using sort.
+Reload files works to make the files appear again.